taconi/plugin-channel/README.md

 | [language_ignore] | Adds syntax highlighting to 'ignore' files.
 | [language_kv] | Syntax highlighting for kvlang.
 | [language_log] | Syntax highlighting for files with .log extension.
+| [latexplugin] | Latex plugin for Micro editor.
+Main aim is to provide synctex support.
 | [lintertypescript] | Ability to lint your Typescript (.ts & .tsx) files with tsc.
 | [manager] | Provides a way to manage linters, formatters, commands, keybindings, settings, plugins.
 | [mdtree] | A plugin for the micro text editor to add sidebar for jumpring and viewing TOC of markdown files.